Autofiction and The Lover

 Assessing Marx’s critique of capitalism

 In London’s Highgate cemetery squats a large marble tombstone, resplendent with a massive bust of one of capitalism’s greatest critics—Karl Marx.
 The irony of the salubrious suburban location would not be lost on the firebrand revolutionary.
 Read full essay … (3300 words).

 Notes on Bram Stoker’s Dracula

 “The girl advanced, bent over me…[and] went on her knees.
-She arched her neck – lower and lower went her head … I could hear the churning sound of her tongue … Now I felt the hot breath … the sensitive skin on my throat began to tingle.”
-Read full essay … (3800 words).
+She arched her neck – lower and lower went her head … I could hear the churning sound of her tongue … Now I felt the hot breath … ” Read full essay … (3800 words).